 Filing a Premises Liability Claim

 If you or a loved one has been injured on a property, you could be entitled to receive compensation for your medical expenses, lost wages, and pain and suffering.
 Only an experienced attorney can assess and recommend the right legal action to take following such an accident.
-The attorneys at Schiller, Kessler & Gomez have settled and litigated premises liability cases, recovering much-needed compensation for our clients.
+The attorneys at The Schiller Kessler Group have settled and litigated premises liability cases, recovering much-needed compensation for our clients.
 Give us a call at (800) 350-FIRM for a free consultation or contact us online to reach our offices.